Members

 Dr. Lemi Baruh

-Lemi Baruh is an Associate Professor at the Department of Media and Visual Arts, Koc University (Turkey).
+Lemi Baruh is a Senior Lecturer at the University of Queensland (Australia) and a Honorary Associate Professor at the Department of Media and Visual Arts, Koc University (Turkey).
 Lemi does research in Communication and Media, focusing on surveillance and social psychology of privacy and disclosure.

 Department profile